Second Breath 2: Practicing Presence

 HOW DO I ENGAGE THE COMPASSION OF MY HEART?

 HOW CAN I DEAL WITH MY FEARFUL AND ANXIOUS THOUGHTS?

 In this class, we try out some new ways to occupy the space we are in (we call this presence).
 In other words, we learn how to engage fully no matter what life brings.
 This means staying open to all people and all situations without shutting down.
-The key to this class is practice — with an emphasis on practicing presence.Enroll now for our on-campus Winter/Spring 2019 term.
+The key to this class is practice — with an emphasis on practicing presence.Enroll for Winter/Spring 2020 term.